 It takes seven seconds to make a solid first impression.
 Some studies even suggest first impressions are made within milliseconds.
 Whether you’re an owner, operator, or job seeker, first impressions in business are important.
 In fact, 33% of hiring managers report they know whether or not they will hire someone in the first 90 seconds.
 Why?
-Our brain makes quick, incomplete observations based on what we perceive — this is called first impression bias.
+Our brain makes quick, incomplete observations based on what we perceive — this is called first impression bias, or first impression error.
 However, first impression bias can impede effective hiring as it is often inaccurate.
 So, how important are first impressions in business?
 Read on to find how to make a good first impression and how it impacts the hourly workforce.

 Eliminate first impression bias with Sprockets!
 Our AI-powered platform evaluates which potential hires will perform like your top-performing employees, empowering hiring managers to predict applicant success before the interview and without a resume.
 Plus, it’s proven to boost employee retention by an average of 43%.